-Dowell Loggains' offense stressed pass protection from the guards and center.
+- Tackle: Dowell Loggains' offense stressed pass protection from the guards and center.
 Mark Helfrich's system will require better blocking on the edge.

 On draft day, Chicago ended up selecting Georgia linebacker Roquan Smith with eighth overall pick.
-Smith was viewed as the top linebacker in pass coverage this year, but lacks the ideal height and length for the NFL game.
+Smith was viewed as the top linebacker in pass coverage this year, but he lacks the ideal height and length for the NFL game.

 The Bears also notably drafted Iowa center James Daniels and Memphis wide receiver Anthony Miller in the second round.
-Daniels was seen as the quickest center in the draft, but tends to get to eager when moving up to the second level, allowing linebackers to slip past him.
-Miller was seen as the best route running wide receiver prospect this year, but lacks an explosive gear to gain separation from cornerbacks consistently.
+Daniels was seen as the quickest center in the draft, but he tends to get to eager when moving up to the second level, allowing linebackers to slip past him.
+Miller was seen as the best route running wide receiver prospect this year, but he lacks an explosive gear to gain separation from cornerbacks consistently.

 Roquan Smith Highlights

-What To Expect
+What to Expect

 Seeing the depth the Bears added in the offseason, it will be interesting to see how the team progresses in 2018.

 The wide receivers will likely have Allen Robinson and Kevin White on the outside and Anthony Miller and Taylor Gabriel occupying the slot.
-Hopefully White can stay healthy enough to prove that he isn't a bust and if not Bennie Fowler will likely steal his job.
+Hopefully White can stay healthy enough to prove that he isn't a bust; if not, Bennie Fowler will likely steal his job.
 The main concern is still on the offensive line.
-Chicago didn't do anything to improve the line and even lost Josh Sitton to Miami so if anything the line is worse after this offseason.
+Chicago didn't do anything to improve the line and even lost Josh Sitton to Miami, so if anything the line is worse after this offseason.

-Even though the team resigned Prince Amukamara and Kyle Fuller, I still don't think they are the team's long term solutions at cornerback.
-Fuller hasn't played at the same high level since his rookie season and Amukamara has never played a full season and has just seven interceptions in seven seasons.
+Even though the team resigned Prince Amukamara and Kyle Fuller, I still don't think they are the team's long-term solutions at cornerback.
+Fuller hasn't played at the same high level since his rookie season, and Amukamara has never played a full season and has just seven interceptions in seven seasons.
 Adrian Amos and Eddie Jackson showed that they played well together, but both have to show they can perform week in and week out.